akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 - The match method returns null when no match is found.

 - null in JavaScript is a special primitive that represents the intentional absence of a value.
 In a boolean context, null is considered falsy which evaluates to false in a conditional statement.

+- The querySelectorAll() method returns a NodeList of all the elements that match the selector.
+A NodeList is an array-like object, so you can access the elements using bracket notation.

+- The addEventListener method takes two arguments.
+The first is the event to listen to.
+(Ex. 'click') The second is the callback function, or the function that runs when the event is triggered

+- The insertAdjacentHtml method takes two arguments.
+The first argument is a string that specifies the position of the inserted element.
+The second argument is a string containing the HTML to be inserted.

+- A for...of loop is used to iterate over elements in an iterable object like an array.
+The variable declared in the loop represents the current element being iterated over.